AstraCod3/thread_base/README.md

 Follow these steps to build and run the test suite:

 1. **Add your test files**
-   Place your source files inside the `src/` directory and ensure your main entry point is added to `src/test.cpp`.
+   Place your source files inside the `tests/unit`, `tests/integration` or `examples` one of these directories.

 2. **Build the project**
    Run the appropriate script for your operating system from the root folder: